 About Steph Koutsoulianos

-We’re fortunate to have Stephanie Koutsoulianos join MyLife as one of our skilled interns for 2022!
-Stephanie completed her Bachelor of Arts in Psychology and minored in Family and Child Studies at the University of Guelph.
-She is now completing her Master of Arts in Counselling Psychology through Adler University under the supervision of our Clinical Director Mark Nixon.
-Stephanie is happy to provide individual and relationship counselling at a reduced rate.
+Stephanie is a Registered Psychotherapist (Qualifying) #14536 and member of the College of Registered Psychotherapists of Ontario.
+She completed her Bachelor of Arts in Psychology and minored in Family and Child Studies at the University of Guelph and her Master of Counselling Psychology through Adler University.
+She finished her internship at MyLife under the supervision of our Clinical Director Mark Nixon.
+We invited Stephanie join MyLife as a trusted associate thanks to her proven ability of helping a wide range of clients in need.

 Out of the office, Stephanie enjoys reading (both fiction and non-fiction), weightlifting and strength-training, and can often be found on FaceTime with her long-distance partner.
 She sees herself as a perpetual student who is eager to learn and aspires to pursue further education and training in the field of sex therapy.